redevined/brainfuck/BrainFuckedBotsForBattling/DESCRIPTION.md

 You can find the [control program](https://github.com/redevined/brainfuck/tree/master/BrainFuckedBotsForBattling) on github, along with the full logs from the battles.
 The leaderboard will be posted here once it is generated.

 Feel free to clone the repository and try your bot against the others on your own.
-Use `python Arena.py yourbot.bf otherbot.bf -c` to run a match.
+Use `python Arena.py yourbot.bf otherbot.bf` to run a match.
 You can modify the conditions with the command-line flags `-m` and `-t`.
+If your terminal does not support ANSI escape sequences, use the `--no-color` flag to disable colored output.

 ---